-The 2023 Sedgwick County Manager's Recommended Budget of \$521.0 million is the economy is entering an presented as unpredictable period, with inflation nearing historic levels, the Kansas unemployment rate at a historic low, and a heated job market making competition for qualified workforce incredibly challenging.
-While the Federal government is taking action to attempt to stabilize the economy, the Sedgwick County Board of County Commissioners identified some key priorities as part of the County's 2023 budget process: address workforce shortages compensation adjustments to preserve service levels while maintaining a level property tax rate.
+The 2023 Sedgwick County budget of \$520.9 million is presented as the economy is entering an unpredictable period, with inflation nearing historic levels, the Kansas unemployment rate at a historic low, and a heated job market making competition for qualified workforce incredibly challenging.
+While the Federal government is taking action to attempt to stabilize the economy, the Sedgwick County Board of County Commissioners identified some key priorities as part of the County's 2023 budget workforce process: address shortages with compensation adjustments to preserve service levels while maintaining a level property tax rate.

-The County's 2022 Budget included reclassifications to more than 1,600 positions to place them appropriately on the organization's compensation plan.
-This 2023 Recommended Budget includes a variety of compensation strategies, including the implementation of step plans for Fire District #1 and Emergency Medical Services (EMS), market adjustments for other departments experiencing significant vacancies, a substantial pay adjustment for all other County employees, and a pay structure movement.
+The 2022 budget included reclassifications to more than 1,600 positions to place them appropriately on the organization's compensation plan.
+This 2023 budget includes a variety of compensation strategies, including the implementation of step plans for Fire District #1 and Emergency Medical Services (EMS), market adjustments for other departments experiencing significant vacancies, a substantial pay adjustment for all other County employees, and a pay structure movement.